-Iron, cadmium, cobalt, nickel, tin and lead are not reactive with water, but can be dissolved with hydrochloric acid, displacing the hydrogen from the HCl.
+Iron, cadmium, cobalt, nickel, tin and lead do not react with water, but hydrochloric acid will dissolve them, displacing the hydrogen from the HCl.
 Iron reacts with hydrogen chloride to produce iron chloride, FeCl2 — sometimes known as ferrous chloride.
 Like another iron chloride compound, FeCl3, ferrous chloride is used in waste water treatment, helping to remove suspended particles in the water.
-Chlorides of cadmium, cobalt, nickel, and tin are used in electroplating — a process that deposits a very thin layer of the metal onto another surface.
+Chlorides of cadmium, cobalt, nickel and tin find uses in electroplating — a process that deposits a very thin layer of the metal onto another surface.

-Metals in higher groups than lead are generally not dissolvable by hydrochloric acid alone, but hydrochloric acid can be combined with nitric acid to produce "aqua regia," or royal water, an extremely corrosive solution so called because it's capable of dissolving even "royal" metals like platinum and gold.
-This process is used, for example, in refining extremely high purity gold — like that found in bullion coins -- gold or silver coins that are kept safe as an investment, rather than being used as ordinary currency.
-Aqua regia can also be used to clean laboratory equipment, since it will remove nearly any contaminant.
+Metals in higher groups than lead are generally not dissolvable by hydrochloric acid alone, but combined with nitric acid to produce aqua regia (Latin for "royal water"), results in an extremely corrosive solution so called because it can dissolve even "royal" metals like platinum and gold.
+Metal refiners, for example, use this process to produce extremely high purity gold — like that found in bullion coins -- gold or silver coins that are kept safe as an investment, rather than being used as ordinary currency.
+Chemists also use aqua regia to clean laboratory equipment, since it will remove nearly any contaminant.